COVID-19: people would normally be expected to book their citizenship ceremony within three months of being sent an invitation from the Home Office.

 Usually the ceremony would be attended by the Lord Lieutenant (or deputy) representing Her Majesty the Queen and the Mayor of Newport.

-Individual ceremonies are held at the Register Office and are conducted by the Superintendent Registrar (or deputy).
+Individual ceremonies are held at The Mansion House and are conducted by the Superintendent Registrar (or deputy) by appointment only.

 Read details of the fee for this citizenship ceremony.